raspberrypilearning/sweet-shop-reaction-game/README.md

 **Introduction**

 Some Penny Sweets or Candy can make great input devices for a game using a Raspberry Pi.
-You will learn how to turn a squiggy sweet into an input button for your Raspberry Pi.
+You will learn how to turn a squidgy sweet into an input button for your Raspberry Pi.
 You will then create a quick reaction game in Scratch that counts how many times in 10 seconds a player can squeeze your sweet input device!

 **Requirements**